REALWorld Law

 IMU is levied on the cadastral value of the property (valore catastale), that is obtained by applying a multiplier to the rendita catastale (which is recorded in the Cadastral Register and thus is publicly available).
 Due to the fact that the cadastral income registered in the Cadastral Register is often much lower than the market value, multiplying factors are applied, in order to bring the tax payable more in line with the current market values of properties.

-As far as the tax rate is concerned, each municipality is authorized to set the IMU tax bracket within a range from 0.76% to 1.06%.
+As far as the tax rate is concerned, each municipality is generally authorized to set the IMU tax bracket within a range from 0.76% to 1.06%.
 The IMU tax due annually is the result of applying the relevant rate within that range to the cadastral value of the property.

 Investment via an Italian partnership